curroramos/fiftyone_utils/README.md

 ## 0. Imports
-To use fiftyone library, just import the following in a python script:
+To use fiftyone library, just import the following module in a python script:
 ```
 import fiftyone as fo
 ```